Selvam-DG/C_Program/README.md

 #### Pointers
-- Pointers are variables that hold addresses of other variables.
+- pointers are variables that contain addresses, and since addresses are always whole numbers, pointers would always contain whole numbers.
 - A pointer to a pointer is a variable that holds the address of a pointer variable.
 - The '&' operator fetches the address of the variable in memory.
 - The * operator lets us access the value present at an address in memory with an intention of reading it or modifying it.
 - A function can be called either by value or by reference.
 - Pointers can be used to make a function return more than one value simultaneously in an indirect manner.
+- Arguments can generally be passed to functions in one of the two ways:
+    (a) sending the values of the arguments
+    (b) sending the addresses of the arguments